 - NACC students can get an Associate's degree and transfer to JSU to obtain one of their 62 Bachelor's degrees. - JSU has multiple scholarships for transfer students, including the JSU Presidential Transfer Scholarships.
 NACC students with 45+ hours of transfer credit can receive a scholarship based on their JSUcalculated GPA.
 For a 3.5 or higher GPA, the amount is \$3000 per semester for up to four semesters.
 For a 3.0-3.49 GPA, the amount is \$1500 per semester for up to four semesters.
-For a 3.0-3.49 GPA, the amount is \$1500 per semester for up to four semesters.
-Not additional application is needed, but students must be accepted to JSU.
+(Scholarships are subject to the availability of funding.)
+No additional application is needed, but students must be accepted to JSU.
 (NOTE: These scholarships start during the fall semester and can not be started in the spring.
 There is a spring supplemental scholarship; see information below.) - JSU offers a competitive scholarship for Phi Theta Kappa members, as well.
 This scholarship is an enhancement scholarship to the Presidential Transfer Scholarship and requires a 3.5 or higher GPA (JSU-calculated), 45+ transfer credit hours, a scholarship application by July 1 and proof of PTK membership.
-It awards \$1,000 annually and is first come, first served. - (JSU) Other scholarships are available.
-Visit this link for more info: www.jsu.edu/transfer/scholarships-and-aid.html. - A JSU Transfer Advisor is on campus frequently during the Fall and Spring semester to answer your questions and assist you in transferring to JSU.
-See nacc.edu/transfer for more information.
+It awards \$1,000 annually and is first come. first served. - (JSU) Other scholarships are available.
+Visit this link for more info: www.jsu.edu/transfer/scholarships-and-aid.html.

+A JSU Transfer Advisor is on campus frequently during the Fall and Spring semester to answer your questions and assist you in transferring to JSU.
+See nacc.edu/transfer for more information or contact a transfer advisor at transfer@nacc.edu.